 The chart is easy to read and interpret.
 Besides, it can handle bulky data without appearing cluttered.
 You can leverage the chart to display how the composition of the subcategory changes over time.

-To get the most from a Stacked Bar Chart, incorporate high contrasting colors to ease interpretation.
+To get the most from a Stacked Bar Chart, incorporate highly contrasting colors to ease interpretation.
 Avoid almost similar colors because they may distort the composition of the respective bars.

 Furthermore, numerical values should be indicated within or above each subcategory to facilitate comparison.
 But be aware of using these annotations judiciously to avoid visual clutter.

-For instance, the Segmented Bar Graph above depicts revenue from a fictional fitness retailer for a particular period of time, across two categorical variables: store location and department.
+For instance, the Segmented Bar Graph above depicts revenue from a fictional fitness retailer for a particular period, across two categorical variables: store location and department.

 The primary categorical variable is store location.